-Note: work directories are obtained through JobManager.getWorkDir().
+Note: Work/temp directories are obtained through JobManager.getWorkDir().
 These are purged after execution.
 Use of temporary Java files is strongly discouraged - these are purged only on JVM exit, which on the whole never happens inside an application server.

 Example: